Hello everyone; Coach Tyler here.

 But there is another important factor to consider here and that’s keywords.
 Keywords are vital to have your video appear as high as possible in any search someone might conduct on Youtube.

-While keywords like personal trainer, fitness, health and others will help, you should research even more keywords that will help your channel rank as high as possible.
-You don’t want to overdo it though, as that doesn’t look natural at all.
+While keywords like personal trainer, fitness, health, and others will help, you should research even more keywords to help your channel rank as high as possible.
+You don’t want to overdo it, though, as that doesn’t look natural at all.
 Use tools like Google Keyword Planner to help you find the best possible keywords to put in your ‘About’ section to drive traffic.

 It’s a fine balance, that’s for sure.
 Most experts agree that you should first write a description and then insert the appropriate keywords where you can.
-For more information about how to write an awesome ‘About’ section, read this article.
+Read this article for more information about how to write an awesome ‘About’ section.

-Just below the ‘About’ section, you will be able to add links that will appear on your Youtube channel page as well as an email address and other contact details.
+Just below the ‘About’ section, you can add links that will appear on your Youtube channel page, an email address, and other contact details.

-Don’t forget to link your other social media sites like Twitter, Facebook and Instagram here as well as your website, if you have one.
+Don’t forget to link your other social media sites like Twitter, Facebook, and Instagram here and your website, if you have one.